tom1299/helm-k8s-playground/cka-tasks/networking/kube-proxy-ipvs/README.md

 ## Questions:
 - Are there any other configuration options for kube-proxy available in kind?
 Especially regarding load balancing with ipvs (https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/).
+- How does kubernetes work without kube-proxy?

 ## Findings
 - In kind kube-proxy is a daemonset
 - Configuration is done [here](https://github.com/kubernetes-sigs/kind/blob/5d59e3be91212cd98737be6bf38230dbf20819dc/pkg/cluster/internal/kubeadm/config.go#L299)
+- Kube proxy can only be configured for the whole cluster using the `kubeadmConfigPatches` in the kind config file.

 ## Conclusion
 - Configuration of the kube-proxy could be done using [Kubeadm Config Patches](https://kind.sigs.k8s.io/docs/user/configuration/#kubeadm-config-patches).